amazingmaze/sitevision-resource-handler/readme.md

 - `build.js`: Handles the compilation of SASS files and uploads resources to the WebDAV server.
 Suitable for production.
 - `common.js`: Contains utility functions for uploading files, compiling SASS, and creating directories.
 - `watch.js`: Watches for file changes and triggers appropriate actions like compilation and upload.
 Suitable for development.
-- `server.cjs`: A test WebDAV server for local testing.
 - `config.json`: Configuration file for WebDAV server details.
 - `package.json`: Project dependencies and scripts.